Eat healthy, exercise, limit alcohol and processed foods, don’t smoke, keep blood pressure under control.

 The gum disease connection

-The vitamin also has anti-inflammatory properties that have been shown to likely reduce inflammation in the gums.
+The vitamin also has anti-inflammatory properties that

 But that inflammation can spiral into receding gums, bacteria buildup in the gums, bone loss, and eventually tooth loss.